How To Register a Business Name in the UK: A Comprehensive Guide

 - Steer clear of sensitive words or terms that could be deemed offensive or suggest a connection with government or local authorities.

 Companies House provides a compilation of sensitive words that are not allowed in a corporate title.
 If you wish to use a sensitive word in your company's registered name, you must contact the relevant government body for permission.
-Using a sensitive word without authorisation may result in the rejection of your submission by Companies House.
+Using a sensitive word without authorisation may result in the rejection of your submission.

-Verifying that the chosen name is not already taken or is too similar to an existing company’s name is a must before you register a business name.
+Verifying that the chosen name is not already taken or is too similar to an existing company’s name is a must before you register it.
 You can use our Company Name Availability Checker, a tool that helps you determine if a company name is available or not.

 Checking name availability helps prevent potential legal issues with other businesses and ensures that your chosen name is unique and suitable for your legal entity.
 This step is crucial in establishing a strong brand identity and avoiding confusion in the marketplace.

-The selection of an official business address is a key step, as it will be the address used for all official communication and documents associated with the company.
-You have several options for selecting an official business address, such as registering an address with Companies House, or purchasing a certified service address from a reliable formation agent.
+The selection of an official company address is a key step, as it will be the address used for all official communication and documents associated with the entity.
+You have several options for selecting a company's official address, such as registering an address with Companies House or purchasing a certified service address from Osome or other reliable formation agent.

 Your company must have at least one director.
 The director is the individual responsible for overseeing all aspects of the business, and are also legally obligated to ensure reports and company accounts are prepared.
 Company directors must be aged 16 or over and not disqualified from being a director.

-It’s a requirement that each director provides two addresses.
+It’s a requirement that each director provide two addresses.
 If the service address is the same as the company address, an alternative residential address must also be provided.

 Outlining your company’s share structure includes:

-- Determining the quantity, type, and cost of shares (you need to register your business name to get this information)
+- Determining the quantity, type, and cost of shares (you need to register your company name to get this information)

 - Specifying the extent of ownership and control among shareholders in the company